-ART WAS THE BSA’S 24th most popular merit badge last year, narrowly beating out Lifesaving.
+ART WAS THE BSA’S 24th most popular merit badge in 2016, narrowly beating out Lifesaving.
 While most Scouts who earn the badge probably do so at summer camp, the badge is a great offseason option.
 In fact, art museums across the country offer workshops to Scouts, often in conjunction with other classes they teach.

 Last spring, the Cameron Art Museum in Wilmington, N.C., offered its first Art merit badge class to a dozen Scouts.
 Afterward, Scouting caught up with instructors Luc Travers and Todd Carignan to learn about their approach.